zilishen/documentation/content/nms/nginx-agent/nginx-agent-in-container.md

 You can download an appropriate binary from [NGINX Agent Releases](https://github.com/nginx/agent/releases) on GitHub.
 Copy the binary to the `[PATH_TO_NGINX_AGENT_SRC_ROOT]/build` directory.
 If the directory doesn't exist, you'll need to create it.
 This is done automatically when choosing to build the binary from source.

-The following command will produce an Ubuntu base image.
-Setting the `PACKAGE_NAME` environment variable is not necessary if you have built the binary from source.
+The following command produces an Ubuntu base image.
+Setting the `PACKAGE_NAME` environment variable is not necessary if you built the binary from source.
 When using a downloaded binary, do not include the extension of the package file name in the environment variable definition.
-Example `PACKAGE_NAME=nginx-agent-2.26.2.jammy_amd64`
+Example `PACKAGE_NAME=nginx-agent-2.26.2.jammy_amd64`.

 ```bash
 PACKAGE_NAME=[NAME-OF-PACKAGE] make oss-image